Complexity Hierarchies Beyond Elementary: A Short Catalogue

 \subsection{{\boldmath $\F{\omega^{\omega^\omega}}$}-Complete Problems}

-Currently, the known $\F{\omega^{\omega^\omega}}$-complete problems are all related to extensions of Petri nets called \defstyle{enriched nets}, which include timed-arc Petri nets \citep{abdulla01}, data nets and Petri data nets \citep{datanets}, and constrained multiset rewriting systems \citep{abdulla06}.
+Currently, all the known $\F{\omega^{\omega^\omega}}$-complete problems are related to extensions of Petri nets called \defstyle{enriched nets}, which include timed-arc Petri nets \citep{abdulla01}, ordered data nets and ordered Petri data nets \citep{datanets}, and constrained multiset rewriting systems \citep{abdulla06}.
 Reductions between the different classes of enriched nets can be found in \citep{abdulla2011,rr-lsv-10-23}.
-Defining these families of nets here would take too much space; see the references for details.
-These models share one characteristic: they define well-structured transition systems over finite sequences of multisets of natural numbers, which have an $\omega^{\omega^{\omega^\omega}}$ maximal order type.
+Defining these families of nets here would take too much space; see the referenced papers for details.
+These models share one characteristic: they define well-structured transition systems over finite sequences of vectors of natural numbers, which have an $\omega^{\omega^{\omega^\omega}}$ maximal order type.